ShaunakJoshi1407/CSCE-679-Assignment2/README.md

 Go to http://localhost:8000 to view the results.

-Make sure to install python3 and or npm if it is already not installed.
+Make sure to install python3 /npm / node if not installed already.

 Run the server from the folder that contains the index.js and the index.html files.